Paramount Network: "The Ones to Watch"

 The final Spike logo used from March 3, 2015 to January 18, 2018.
 Currently used by the collection of Pluto TV channels of the same name.

-During its upfronts on March 3, 2015, Spike featured a new logo and tagline, "The Ones to Watch".
-The re-branding aimed to make the channel more inclusive to women, emphasizing a focus on "big talent, engaging shows and hits that get people talking" and further expansions into scripted series.
+During its upfronts on March 3, 2015, Spike unveiled a new logo and accompanying promotional campaign, "The Ones to Watch".
+The re-branding aimed to attact female audiences, emphasizing a focus on "big talent, engaging shows and hits that get people talking" and further expansions into scripted series.
 Alongside the miniseries Tut and the announcement of an expanded episode order for the series Lip Sync Battle (a spin-off of a segment from Late Night with Jimmy Fallon), Spike announced an output deal with Dwayne Johnson's Seven Bucks Productions for a series of specials, Emergency Broadcast, an original drama co-created by Max Brooks, and Sweat Inc., a fitness-oriented reality series hosted by Jillian Michaels.